 ● Drawing or macOS navigation with Apple Pencil

 A second display can give Mac users an expanded desktop and more real estate for their work.
 But for those who also own an iPad, Sidecar lets them avoid buying an expensive monitor and instead use their tablet for a second screen.
-As long as you have a recent Mac and iPad, it only requires a couple of mouse clicks to set up.
+Users only need a recent Mac and iPad, then the setup only requires a couple of mouse clicks.

 Sidecar can mirror the Mac desktop or extend it, as well as run apps in a separate window.
 It can be used wirelessly or connect the Mac and iPad via cable.
 It also supports the Apple Pencil and provides essential Mac controls in a touch-friendly sidebar.